 This vegetable was once believed to be a kind of turnip, and so was made to look like turnip as a word.
 (The parsnip is actually related to the carrot while the turnip is related to the cabbage.)
 Parsnip stems from pastinaca, the Latin name for the vegetable, which may be related to pastinum, a two-pronged tool used to harvest tubers like parsnips.

 14. and 15.
 Radish and Rutabaga

 The roots of these roots are “roots.”
 Radish comes from the Latin radix, a root, both botanically and metaphorically, as we can see in derivatives like radical and eradicate.
 This radix, according to Indo-European scholars, grows from a more ancient soil: wrad, believed to mean root or branch.
-Wrad is featured in another vegetal word: rutabaga, which English took from the Swedish rotabagge by the 1780s.
-Rotabagge literally means “root bag,” with bag a kind of bundle in Old Norse.
+Wrad is featured in another vegetal word, rutabaga, which English took from the Swedish rotabagge by the 1780s.
+Rotabagge literally means “root bag,” with bag referring to a kind of bundle in Old Norse.

 16. and 17.
 Pumpkin and Squash

 If you thought turnips and parsnips were all mixed up, then have a look at pumpkin.
 English immediately carved pumpkin out of French and Latin roots.
 The word’s ending, -kin, is influenced by a Germanic suffix for “little,” also seen in words like napkin.
 The ultimate root is the Greek pepon, meaning “ripe” and related to its verb for “cook.”